GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

 ### Start a new npm app

-If you do not already have an npm project, go ahead and create one. *(in a new directory)*
+If you do not already have an npm project, go ahead and create one in a new directory:

     npm init

 ### Install @google-cloud/firestore

-Let's add the firestore client to our node app, saving the dependency.
+Let's add the Firestore client to our Node.js app, saving the dependency.

     npm install --save --save-exact @google-cloud/firestore

-### Writing the Cloud Function Code
+### Writing the Cloud Function code

 You can copy and paste the simplified version of the code, into `index.js` (or